 - WinRM available on TCP 5985 (HTTP) inside the management network.
 TCP 5986 (HTTPS) for sources crossing a less-trusted boundary.

-- Group Policy management rights to push the subscription URL, the WinRM service state, and the restricted-groups membership to source machines.
+- Group Policy management rights to push the subscription URL, the WinRM service state, and the Event Log Readers membership to source machines.

 - PowerShell 5.1 or 7.4 on the collector for verification and ad-hoc queries.